Pulmonary hypertension is a type of high blood pressure that affects the arteries in the lungs and the right side of the heart.

 - Lung or heart-lung transplant.
 Sometimes, a lung or heart-lung transplant may be needed, especially for younger people who have idiopathic pulmonary arterial hypertension.
 After a transplant, medicine must be taken for life to help reduce the chance of rejection.

 Lifestyle and home remedies

 - Don't smoke.
 If you smoke, the most important thing you can do for your heart and lungs is to stop.
-If you can't stop smoking by yourself, ask your doctor to prescribe a treatment plan to help you quit.
-Also, avoid secondhand smoke if possible.
+If you need support quitting, ask your health care team for treatment that can help.
+Avoid secondhand smoke too, if possible.

-- Avoid situations that can excessively lower blood pressure.
+- Avoid activities that can excessively lower blood pressure.
 These include sitting in a hot tub or sauna or taking long hot baths or showers.
-These activities lower your blood pressure and can cause fainting or even death.
-Also avoid activities that cause prolonged straining, such as lifting heavy objects or weights.
+Such activities lower blood pressure and can cause fainting or even death.
+Also, do not do activities that cause a lot of straining, such as lifting heavy objects or weights.

 Preparing for an appointment

 If you think that you might have or be at risk of pulmonary hypertension, make an appointment for a health checkup.

 There's often a lot to discuss at your appointment, so it's a good idea to be prepared.
 Here's some information to help you get ready for your appointment.